 Figure 4: Hybrid beamforming

-To tackle the beamforming challenges associated with rising costs and energy usage, the earlier approach combined digital beamforming at the baseband level with analog beamforming in the RF domain as each RF chain is digitally controlled and mapped to a single subarray .
+To tackle the beamforming challenges associated with rising costs and energy usage, the earlier approach combined digital beamforming at the baseband level with analog beamforming in the RF domain.
+Each RF chain is digitally controlled and mapped to a single subarray.

 Comments